Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 Listed domains can access the node using HTTP REST API calls.
 If your client interacts with Teku using a browser app (such as a block explorer), add the client domain to the list.

-The default value is "none".
-If you do not list any domains, browser apps cannot interact with your Teku node.
+The default value is "none."
+If you don't list any domains, browser apps can't interact with your Teku node.

 !!! tip